Admission & Enrollment

 - Resume or Curriculum Vitae

-- Two official copies of educational transcripts (In order to be “official”, transcripts must be mailed directly to the HMEI Business Office from the high school, college, or university attended.)
+- An official copy of educational transcripts (In order to be “official”, transcripts (or e-transcript) must be mailed (emailed) directly to the HMEI Business Office from the high school, college, or university attended)

 - Copy of Montessori teaching credentials (if applicable)